xogroup/values/README.md

 * Have team retros after every sprint to reflect on strengths and possible areas of improvement

 **DEBATE IT**

-* Ask 5 Why's to ensure our KPIs are solving a real user problem
+* We encourage collaboration and challenging of ideas through:
+  * pair programming
+  * code reviews
+  * brown bag sessions
+  * Tech Tuesdays (events where we share ideas with our peers)
+* As engineers, we are co-owners of our product goals and are comfortable challenging them.
-* Participate in 360 feedback; normalize praise and constructive criticism by giving feedback regularly
+* We participate in 360 feedback; normalize praise and constructive criticism by giving feedback regularly.
-* Know how to disagree; criticize the idea, not the person
+* We know how to disagree and challenge the idea, not the person.

 **OWN YOUR OUTCOMES**

 * Use available forums to ensure your voice is heard
-* Take action; Found an issue with our deploy strategy?
+* Take action: Found an issue with our deploy strategy?
 Propose a plan to fix it!
 Found a bug in the code as you were implementing a feature?
 Write a story for it!
 * Leave everything better than it was found.
 If you can make it better in 5 minutes, do it.
 If you can't, follow up.
 * Break down complex problems into smaller, bite-sized pieces; participate in Inceptions and IPMs
 * Define SMART goals at the individual, team and company level